Reviews Archive

 Sound FX

-Spectrum - Pretty awful really, gunfire sounds more "squelchy" than anything else, nothing really sounds like it should
+Spectrum - Pretty bad really, gunfire sounds more "squelchy" than anything else, and nothing sounds like it should.

 Gameplay